jaggedsoft/Omega500/README.md

 Old-school, super-simple architecture: Everything has `tick` and `render(gfx)` methods.
 Each object manages its children and passes these calls on so the entire heirachy receives the messages.
 Everyone gets ticked, then rendered.

-    .           game
+    .           game            // extend Ω.Game
     .            |
-    .       level screen
+    .          screen           // extend Ω.Screen
     .            |
-    .      ___ level __
+    .      ____________
     .     |      |     |
-    .  player baddies  map
+    .  player baddies  map      // extend Ω.Entity, Ω.Entity, and Ω.Map
     .     |
-    .  bullets
+    .  bullets                  // extend Ω.Entity

 Every loop the engine calls `tick` on the main game object.
 This (automatically) calls `tick` on its current screen.
-The screen (manually) calls `tick` on its main child object (level).
-Level (manually) calls `tick` on its children (player, all the baddies in the baddie array, map) and so on.
+The screen (manually) calls `tick` on its children (player, all the baddies in the baddie array, map) and so on.
 Once the tick is done, the same thing happens with `render`.
-I might generalise this later, so everything really has a concept of "children", but for now it's good enough: if you want something ticked, then `tick` it.
-If you want something rendered, then `render` it!
+(I might generalise this later, so everything really has a concept of "children", but for now it's good enough: if you want something ticked, then `tick` it.
+If you want something rendered, then `render` it!)

-Most of the components in Ω500 are in their most basic form - just good enough for me to use as a base for writing games.
-As I need features, I add them - but it means some stuff only works in one situtation.
-For example, spritesheets can't contain any margins; no custom bounding boxes etc. These are all easy to fix, but because I'm focusing on finishin' games - it'll take a while before I address everything.
-Also, it explains why you there are some weirder functions - like map ray casting... because I needed them!
+**Random helpful notes**

-Most positions are given as a 2 element [x, y] array.
+* Most positions are given as a 2 element [x, y] array.
+* Uses John Resig's simple class with inheritance (see below)
+* Deploying: copy/paste all the script tags! (or minify your own)

 ### Ω.Game